History of railroads in Michigan: Boom and bust

 The decades after the Civil War witnessed a massive expansion of Michigan's railroad network: in 1865 the state possessed roughly 1000 mi of track; by 1890 it had 9000 mi.
 These new lines were built by private companies and financed by a mixture of borrowed money, stock sales and, for a time, aid from local governments.
 During what one historian called "southern Michigan's railroad mania" many lines were built without a true appreciation of potential profitability, resulting in a financial landscape littered with bankruptcies and companies in receivership.

 Railroads in Michigan today

+After a record high railroad mileage around the year 1910, the number of passenger railroad lines and services have been significantly reduced in Michigan in the course of the following century, also many freight railroad tracks have been removed and discontinued in remote areas.
+Some small portions of old track has been transformed to touristic use, others for bike trails.
+The Detroit passenger rail station has been moved from the central business district to the New Center.
+The connection to Canada is secured not via boat anymore, but through rail tunnels and bridges.

-Railroads continue to operate in the state of Michigan, although at a reduced level.
-Michigan is served by 4 Class I railroads: the Canadian National Railway, the Canadian Pacific Railway, CSX Transportation, and Norfolk Southern Railway.
+On the side of operators, a concentration process has established one main passenger operator (Amtrak) and an important role for a small number of big freight operators.
+Michigan is served by four Class I railroads: the Canadian National Railway, Canadian Pacific Kansas City, CSX Transportation, and Norfolk Southern Railway.
 These are augmented by several dozen short line railroads.
-The vast majority of rail service in Michigan is devoted to freight, with Amtrak and various scenic railroads the exceptions.
+The vast majority of rail service in Michigan is devoted to freight.